janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 #### Querying and displaying webmentions for your blog post

 It's nice to have all webmentions for our site, but a more practical query is to ask for mentions of a specific post on our site.
-For that, we'll filter webmentions by their `wm_target` property. `wm_target` is the public url of the post that has been mentioned.
+For that, we'll filter webmentions by their `wm_target` property. `wm_target` is the public url of the post.

 ```graphql
 query Webmentions {